 Partner Institution Credential Details of Agreement

 University of Prince Edward Island, Charlottetown, P.E.I.
-Bachelor of Science in Nursing Graduates with 80% average receive one year of credit toward the Bachelor of Science in Nursing program.
-The following prerequisite university courses prior to entry at UPEI: Human Anatomy, Human Physiology, Microbiology or equivalent, Psychology 101 and Psychology 102.
+Bachelor of Science in Nursing Graduates receive 27 credit hours toward an Accelerated Bachelor of Science in Nursing degree.

 University of New Brunswick - Saint John, Saint John, N.B.
 Bachelor of Applied Management Graduates with a 70% average receive two years of credit toward a Bachelor of Applied Management degree.